bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 You can flame me for it, but it's terrible.
 That's a whole talk in itself.
 Maybe we'll do that one next time.
-But Datum's written in C.
+But DATUM's written in C.
 It's lightweight.
 The entire binary with a whole pool server coordination with the pool can handle tens of thousands of miners connect to it is like less than 500 kilobytes.
 It runs on a Raspberry Pi 3 at exahash levels.